Use of 3D Imaging for Treatment Planning in Cases of Impacted Canines

 Variables of agreement to the survey form.

-3D images allow clinicians to better distinguish cases of superficial impaction that can be easily exposed using LASER technique producing less trauma to the patients [23Borzabadi-Farahani A, Cronshaw M. Laser in orthodontics.
-Compend Contin Educ Dent 2017; 38(eBook 5): e18-31.[PMID: 28509563] ] and allowing more rapid and painless healing of tissues.
+3D images allow clinicians to better distinguish cases of superficial impaction that can be easily exposed using LASER technique producing less trauma to the patients [23Borzabadi-Farahani A, Cronshaw M. Lasers in orthodontics.
+In: Coluzzi D, Parker S, Eds.
+Lasers in Dentistry-Current Concepts 2017; 247-71.] and allowing more rapid and painless healing of tissues.
 Results of the present study demonstrate that CBTC is fundamental for the diagnosis and treatment planning of canine impaction.
 However, further studies are necessary to confirm the greater reliability of 3D surface rendering compared to bi-dimensional images, also considering higher radiological exposition.

 Within the limitations of the present study, according to the results obtained by the authors, it was concluded that: